symfony/symfony-docs/book/routing.rst

         return $collection;

-The ``condition`` is an expression, and you can learn more about it syntax
+The ``condition`` is an expression, and you can learn more about its syntax
 here: :doc:`/components/expression_language/syntax`.
 With this, the route won't match unless the HTTP method is either GET or HEAD *and* if the ``User-Agent`` header matches ``firefox``.

-You can do any complex logic you need here by leveraging two variables that are passed into the expression:
+You can do any complex logic you need in the expression by leveraging two variables that are passed into the expression:

 * ``context``: An instance of :class:`Symfony\\Component\\Routing\\RequestContext`,
   which holds the most fundamental information about the route being matched;